How Long Do Slip and Fall Cases Usually Take in Texas?

 How Long do Settlements and Insurance Claims Take for Slip and Fall Cases?

 In many slip and fall cases, an insurance company will handle the defendant’s side of the case.
-Either homeowner’s insurance or liability insurance (for businesses) may cover the costs and provide the defendant with a lawyer.
+Either homeowner’s insurance or liability insurance (for businesses) may cover the costs and provide the defendant with an Arlington, TX personal injury lawyer.
 Insurance companies may be willing to settle some cases, but they may fight others to the end of trial.

 If you are able to reach a settlement that covers all of your needs, your attorney may advise you to settle your case.
 When a case is settled, both sides agree to stop arguing the facts of the case in exchange for paying damages now.
 This means that the case doesn’t get decided by a judge or jury, but by the parties.
 A case can settle at any point in the process, but usually settles some time after the initial pleadings (complaint and answer).
 This may speed up the case if the settlement occurs early in the case.
 If the defense waits until trial to settle, you may still need to wait through months of discovery and motions before completing your case.